 This intensive course is organized for students who want to know more about Fashion Design or wish to possibly pursue studies in this field.
 This course will cover the basics of how to turn ideas into designs.
 This course will introduce fundamental design theory and practical illustration techniques that will give participants an overview of a creative fashion design process.

-This creative fashion design journey starts with research on references, such as trends from history, museums, and fashion brands, to help participants to explore what fashion is about and how various fashion professions work in the industry.
+This creative fashion design journey starts with research on references, such as trends from history, museums, and fashion brands, to help participants explore what fashion is about and how various fashion professionals work in the industry.
 Participants will arrange inspirational images together as a mood board.
-They will then practice essential drawing techniques that allow them to express their creative ideas and the hang of fabrics.
-And they will finally learn fashion illustration skills using different mediums to communicate their design details.
+They will then practice essential drawing techniques that allow them to express their creative ideas and get the hang of fabrics.
+Finally, the students will learn fashion illustration skills using different mediums to communicate their design details.

 By completing this course, participants will be able to comprehend the creative procedure from concept to design, how to document the process, and what to present.